Play Blackjack Now

 - 3:2 payout on natural blackjacks, never 6:5.
 The 6:5 variant adds about 1.4% to the house edge.
 That’s brutal.

 - Soft 17 rule.
 S17 (dealer stands on soft 17) is better for you than H17 (dealer hits).
-About 0.2% house edge difference.
+It removes about 0.2% from the house edge.

 - Double after split (DAS) allowed.
 Lets you double down after splitting a pair, which gives you more ways to win when the dealer is weak.